SPiedra955/07_09_ASSI_intermediate_SQL/README.md

 ### Domains

-In postgres a domain is data type with optional constrains, **NOT NULL** and **CHECK**.
-A domain uses a unique name within the schema scope.
+In postgres a domain is data type with optional constraint like **NOT NULL** and **CHECK**.
+When a domain it's create his name is unique in the schema scope.
-We use domains for the management of fields with common constrains like some tables may have the same column that not accept **NULL** and spaces.
+We use domains for the management of fields with common constraints like some tables may have the same column that not accept **NULL** and spaces.

 _Example_: